 Preparation of scripts

-- Papers should not exceed 8000 words in length including abstract, figures, references and appendices.
-The Abstract should be under 300 words in length.
+- Papers shold not be more than 8,000 words in length including figures, references and appendices.
+The Abstract should be no more than 300 words in length.
 As well as appearing at the top of your paper, this abstract will be located on the contents screen for readers to peruse before they download the full paper.